dfstio/whatsappgram-server/README.md

 }

-Make sure that minanft command is executable by running from whatsappgram-server folder
+Make sure that whatsappgram command is executable by running from whatsappgram-server folder

 	chmod +x ./src/whatsapp.ts
 	sudo npm link